skvidal/ansible-contrib/README.md

 Example modules should be licensed GPLv3 per the rest of Ansible, to encourage modules to graduate from contrib to core.

-Playbook example content and templates, etc, should be full copyleft or BSD/MIT licensed, up the discretion of the author.
+All playbook content is assumed to be Creative Commons 3.0 Attribution licensed.
+Non-commerical or No-derivatives CC extensions are not acceptable, to encourage easy use by all users, regardless of purpose.